wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 ### Step 3:

 Go back to your install folder.
-In a folder named `WorkBase`, create 2 folders called `OriginalBa2` and `PatchedBa2`.
+In a folder named `WorkBase`, create a folder called `OriginalBa2`.

 ### Step 4: